Edouard102/eRock-Paper-Scissors/README.md

 1. As a first time user :

    - I want the website to be appealing.
-   - the navigation to be easy and intuitive.
+   - The navigation to be easy and intuitive.
    - I want to understand immediately what is the website about without the need of looking for it.

 2. As a returning user :